taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 # Basic facts about Dreamcatcher

 * The group has 7 members.
-In a few of the videos there are only 6 members (possibly with some additional background dancers); this is because one of the members was in China when Covid hit and wasn't allowed back to South Korea for one year.
+In a few of the videos there are only 6 members (possibly with some additional background dancers); this is because one of the members was in China when Covid-19 hit and wasn't allowed back to South Korea for one year.
   The comeback for Justice in summer 2024 had the main vocalist Siyeon missing, but only during promotions.
 The music video and a few other videos has 7 members, but the showcases only have 6 members.
 * The group was formed in 2017[^](A_brief_history_of_Minx.md).
 * Most of their title tracks are pop/rock with other influences mixed in.